designenrecherche/site-hugo/content/membres/zoe-bonnardot.md

 {{% lang class="fr" %}}

 Les usagers des services énergétiques (résidentiels, tertiaires et collectivités) aujourd'hui receveurs, seront demain producteurs ou engagés dans un réseau de production locale.
-Ils seront alors amenés à être acteur de la gestion de leur énergie.
-Dans ce contexte, ce travail de thèse vise à comprendre et concevoir des modalités d'engagement de la part des utilisateurs dans la transition énergétique et numérique.
+Ils seront alors amenés à être acteurs de la gestion de leur énergie.
+Dans ce contexte, ce travail de thèse vise à anticiper les comportements des utilisateurs dans des situations probables de partage d'énergie à l'échelle locale.
 Une attention particulière est portée sur l'articulation entre l'engagement individuel et collectif des utilisateurs.
-Cette recherche aboutira à la conception d'outils et méthodes qui nous permettent : l'anticipation et la projection de situations d'usages de l'énergie probable à moyen terme mais aussi de faciliter un engagement des utilisateurs à la fois seuls et en collectivité par la conception d'outils ou services numériques.
+Cette recherche aboutira à l'élaboration d'une méthodologie pour la conception de service centré-usager qui s'appuie sur un dispositif de simulation ludique et participatif.

 {{% /lang %}}

 {{% lang class="fr" %}}

-Today, energetic services users (residential, tertiary and communities) are receivers, but tomorrow they will be producers themself or engaged in a local production network.
-They will then be required to be active in the management of their own energy.
-In this context, this research work aims at understanding and designing user engagement modality in the energetic and digital transition.
-Particular attention will be paid to the link between the individual and collective commitment of the users.
-This research will lead to design tools and methods that allow us: to anticipate and project probable uses of energy in the medium term, but also to facilitate a commitment of users both alone and in community by the design of digital tools or services.
+The users of energy services (residential, tertiary and local authorities), who are today's recipients, will tomorrow be producers or involved in a local production network.
+They will then be called upon to be actors in the management of their energy.
+In this context, this thesis work aims at anticipate the behaviors of users in probable future situations of energy sharing at the local scale.
+Particular attention is paid to the articulation between the individual and collective involvement of users.
+This research will lead to the elaboration of a methodology for the design of user-centered services based on a playful and participative simulation tool.

 {{% /lang %}}

 ## Direction de thèse

-* **Stéphane Vial**, Unîmes, équipe PROJEKT
+* **Stéphane Vial**, Unîmes, laboratoire PROJEKT
-* **Pascal Salembier**
+* **Pascal Salembier,** UTT, laboratoire Tech-CICO

 # Biographie